GaussGreen1/Absolute-Blooters/README.md

 <br />
 <br />

-**Absolute Blooters** is a lightweight website that allows you to watch football goals as they happen.
+**Absolute Blooters** is a simple website that allows you to watch football goals as they happen.

 Video links are automatically fetched from the r/soccer subreddit and posted in near real time.
 Goals are grouped by match with live scores, and mirror links are provided for broken videos or alternate angles.